kexa-io/Kexa/documentation/Documentation-Kexa.md

   EMAILFROM='"Kexa" <noreply@4urcloud.eu>'
 ```

-For email, EMAILPWD is your Api Key.
+For email, EMAILPWD is your Api Key for the case you use sendgrid.

 > sms (with Twilio)
 ```